 Q. What role do SISs have in this process?

 A. SISs provide their members with resources for meeting the challenges they face in their jobs—through discussion forums, mentoring, working groups, and idea-sharing.
 SIS leaders (including education committee chairs) should pay attention to topics people are buzzing about and encourage members to propose relevant programming.
 They should help to connect members who could work together on developing a program.
 They should foster the involvement of newer members of the profession.
 They should identify the unsung experts among their members.
 They should offer support for writing strong descriptions and takeaways.
 This is true for must-have programs, for programs that fall outside of that list, and for independently produced SIS programs.
 An AMPC member has been assigned to liaise with each SIS to assist and support the program process.

 A. That’s right.
-Long before the full (final) slate of programs is announced, you’ll already know of roughly 30 programs in the works, all based on AALL member input.
+Long before the full (final) slate of programs is announced, you’ll already know of roughly 30 program topics that will be covered, all based on AALL member input.
 This could be of particular value to members who need to get the ball rolling months in advance in order to secure authorization to attend the conference.
-We want to see everybody in Baltimore!
+We want to see everybody at AALL 2019!

 Q. How do I find information about how to develop and where to submit a program proposal?

 Q. What if I think of more questions?